Powerful batch conformal prediction for classification: Methods using combinations of conformal -values

-In this section, we present a general method for guaranteeing \eqref{aim} and \eqref{aimcond} using any combining function for the conformal $p$-values that test that the batch labels are $y\in \range{K}^m$.
-Let $\Cp((p^{(y_{n+i})}_i)_{i\in \range{m}})$ be any $p$-value vector combining function and consider a batch prediction set of the form
+We present a general method for guaranteeing \eqref{aim} and \eqref{aimcond} using any combining function, denoted by $\Cp((p^{(y_{i})}_i)_{i\in \range{m}})$, for the conformal $p$-values that test that the batch labels are $y\in \range{K}^m$.
+Consider a batch prediction set of the form